Strata EV Charging Melbourne

 Outcome:

-A safe, compliant, and fully operational EV charging solution tailored to the resident and integrated with the building system.
+A safe, compliant and fully operational EV charging solution tailored to the resident’s parking space and integrated with the building’s approved infrastructure.

 Pricing: